-It should also be pointed out that the present Law on Legislative Authorisation proves to be consistent with the legislative drafting process relating to the draft Criminal Procedure Code and other complementary legislation currently under preparation.
+It should also be pointed out that the present Law on Legislative Authorisation proves to be consistent with the legislative drafting process relating to the draft Criminal Procedure Code and other complementary legislation approved and currently in force.

 The approval of the Penal Code will lead to the cessation of the subsidiary application of the Indonesian Penal Code in Timor-Leste.
 Its approval further entails repealing or harmonising legal instruments subsequent to 20 May 2002 containing provisions concerning the definition of crimes, penalties or security measures.